b05611038/data_sciences_r_final/README.md

 Still working...

 ## Training Model
-The shell script will grab the data from database and sort the data.
+The shell script will grab the data from database and sort the data(if choose yes).
 Finally training the SVR model for travel time prediction in feature of time feature(00:00 and 00:30 will have different input to the model).
 Then, we labeled the vacation for different day feature.
 Also, we grab the data from the database in real time.
 Finally, all the features would concatenate and put into SVR model for training and prediction.
 The following is the program for user training.

 ### Unix envirnment(MacOS, linux)